 Do your leaders have a sense of urgency that agile is the way to go?
 Can they argue for it and will they?
 Do your leaders know what problem they want to solve by being agile?

-You have to change, you know that, because the first rule of life is adapt or die.
+You have to change, you know that because the first rule of life is adapt or die.
 Do you think it can happen by implementing some new release train processes that you have seen in the latest scaled agile book?
-Or disseminating a slide deck to your subordinates, giving order to work in Sprints and counting Sprints as being unsuccessful if some tasks are left undone at the end of the Sprint?
+Or disseminating a slide deck to your subordinates, giving the order to work in Sprints and counting Sprints as being unsuccessful if some tasks are left undone at the end of the Sprint?
 By letting the Project Management Office give instructions to standardize Scrum Boards in the entire company with predefined columns?
 Or printing sticky note templates to have them all look the same on the boards, without referring to your workforce?
 These top-down communications are patterns of how to get agile wrong.
 If you think this is scaled agile and will lead to cultural change, then you are heading for scaled snake oil.
-Mentally, your people will step aside and identify the entire thing as some kind of theater communication.
+Mentally, your people will step aside and identify the entire thing as some theater communication.
 If you understand agile as the current way of working to only squeeze more results faster out of your knowledge worker people, because your engineered waterfall projects seem to fail too often without delivering the desired outcome, you did not get the idea of agile.

 Agile is not implementing a process and then follow.
 Agile has to be earned, not given.